cabal-club/cable/readme.md

 msg_len    | varint            | number of bytes in this message msg_type   | varint            |
 req_id     | u8[4]             | stop receiving results for this id

-If a peer is forwarding results for this request, the message should be passed upstream accordingly.
+ttl        | varint            | ignored

+This request should be passed along to any peers to which this peer has forwarded the original request.

 ### request channel time range (`msg_type=4`)